-- The biggest reason that senior dogs are hard to adopt out?
+The biggest reason that senior dogs are hard to adopt out?
 It's the mentality of "why would I give my heart to a dog who is only going to die in a year or two?"
-Dogs wiggle into your heart rather quickly, and adopting a dog that is ten years old could mean that your relationship is of a short duration.
+Dogs wiggle into your heart rather quickly, and adopting a dog that is 10 years old could mean that your relationship is of short duration.

 The Mature Adult

-- Most dogs have been evaluated by the volunteers for compatibility towards other animals and kids.
+Most adoptable dogs have been evaluated by shelter volunteers for compatibility towards other animals and kids.